lukejacksonn/Actuate/README.md

 ### Animation End

-The actuate function returns a promise which means you can easily declare a `then` function which is guaranteed to execute once all the animations in a sequence have been applied.
+The Actuate function returns a promise which means you can easily declare a `then` function which is guaranteed to execute once all the animations in a sequence have been applied.

 ```js
 Actuate('tada fadeOut')(document.body)